Written by Mar Negreiro and Maria Niestadt (4th edition, updated on 02.05.2022).

-Nevertheless, five years after its implementation, the Commission needs to review the Roaming Regulation, with a view to extending the roaming market rules by 10 years.
-The Commission is also seeking to continue lowering wholesale roaming charges, improve the quality of roaming services offered to travellers, and provide access to all available network generations and technologies and improved transparency, including free access to emergency services and information on any cost incurred accessing value added services, among other things.
+Nevertheless, five years after its implementation, the Commission needed to review the Roaming Regulation, with a view to extending the roaming market rules for a further 10 years.
+The Commission also sought to continue lowering wholesale roaming charges, improve the quality of roaming services, and provide access to all available network generations and technologies, including free access to emergency services, and information on any cost incurred in accessing value added services.

 |Roaming on public mobile communications networks within the Union (Recast)|

 |Committee responsible:||Industry, Telecommunications, Research and Energy (ITRE)||COM(2021) 085|

 |Rapporteur:||Angelika Winzig (EPP, Austria)||2021/0045(COD)|